 - Social-Emotional – We respect and guide the whole child, socially and emotionally, as well as academically.
 Children of this age are constantly formulating what is “right” and “wrong” in addition to testing out various behaviors and friend groups to find a comfortable place in society and the world.
 We provide opportunities for children to grow in these areas by allowing them to work in small groups or with partners and providing freedom to work out problems or challenges that may arise with their friends quickly and in a safe environment.

 - Artistic, musical, and creative endeavors are always being fostered and supported in the Elementary Program.
 The child is encouraged to not only freely explore their own artistic abilities, but to also apply the various learned techniques to lessons across the curriculum.
 An introduction to and appreciation of art history is explored as well, and music is a daily part of the classroom.

 - Outdoor Play – We believe that the elementary child needs to move and be connected with the outdoors in order to truly be willing and able to focus in school.
 At Parkside, we provide ample opportunity for both.

-- Flow of the Day – A typical day in Lower Elementary begins with some form of exercise, either through free outdoor play, an organized hike, or other movement before the morning work period.
+- Flow of the Day – A typical day in Lower Elementary begins with some form of physical activity, either through free outdoor play, an organized hike, or other movement before the morning work period.
 After lunch and playground time, the afternoon usually consists of another work period, full-class lessons, show-and-share, or community meetings before community jobs and a read-aloud time to wind down at the end of the day.
-Dance, music, and guitar are additional enrichment programs that are integrated into the Montessori elementary curriculum.
+Spanish and guitar are additional enrichment programs that are integrated into the Montessori elementary curriculum.